Marjuk44/AB-Test-Analysis-on-Vanguard-Clients-Experience/README.md

 - Mapping gender & process step column
 - Defining 2 dataframe on each group to conduct separate analysis

-To analyze error rate was a difficult challenge.
+To analyze the "Error Rate" was a difficult challenge.
 Whoever come back to a previous step or any previous step or jump any steps need to consider as error.
-The shift(-1) tag helps to define this and then stored it as true or false in a new column.
+The shift(-1) function helps to define this and then stored it as true or false in a new column.
 The process to analyse time spent on each step was another challenge.
 Overcome through following step:

-- first converting date_time column to data type date time
+- First converting date_time column to data type date time
 - Sorting them on visit_id and date_time
 - Calculating the time spent / difference between one step to another: Groupby visit ID and date_time.diff().dt.total_seconds
 - Dropping the 'NaT' for further analyse